-Washington, D.C., February 10, 2021 – Dr. Ruby L. Perry, dean of the Tuskegee University College of Veterinary Medicine (TUCVM), is the recipient of the 2021 Iverson Bell Award from the Association of American Veterinary Medical Colleges (AAVMC).
+Washington, D.C., February 10, 2021 – Dr. Ruby L. Perry, dean of the Tuskegee University College of Veterinary Medicine (TUCVM), is the recipient of the 2021 Iverson Bell Award from the American Association of Veterinary Medical Colleges (AAVMC).

 “The AAVMC’s annual series of professional awards recognize outstanding veterinary medical educators who excel in various areas of academic veterinary medicine,” said AAVMC Chief Executive Officer Dr. Andrew T. Maccabe.
 “Their dedication, achievements and contributions serve as a model of excellence for their colleagues and inspire new generations of veterinarians.
 We look forward to honoring Dr. Perry during our 2021 annual conference.”